 Statistics is an important field that forms a strong base for learning data science and computing large volumes of data.
 Are you looking to build a career in this field?
 These Statistics Interview Questions will help you prepare for jobs encompassing data science and machine learning by refreshing your memory of key aspects of Statistics as well as Probability.
-To gain clarity on some fundamentals, you can enroll in for statistics for data science course with a free certificate.
+To gain clarity on some fundamentals, you can enroll in for statistics for data science course with a certificate.

 Also, watch this video to understand more about statistics for data science